AgriSystems/applied-agritech-cases/CASE_A2_MODEL_OUTPUT_REVIEW/README.md

 This repository documents an applied case focused on the **review of RothC soil carbon model outputs under uncertainty**, in the context of carbon farming and verification-driven environments.

 The case is designed to simulate a **realistic internal workflow** where model outputs are evaluated for **fitness-for-use**, rather than for numerical optimisation or academic performance.
+**This case does not re-implement RothC equations.
+It uses synthetic, RothC-consistent outputs to exercise output review, uncertainty framing, and audit-facing decision-making.**

 The emphasis is on:
 - agronomic plausibility